rin67630/Soft-Power2-MPPT/README.md

 - no database to maintain,
 - nothing else to program,
 - no MQTT broker involved
-- no Grafan to configure.
+- no Grafana to configure.

 The dashboards are running in the cloud at http://thinger.io, where you can create an account free of charge for up to two devices.
 You can create there very powerful dashboards interactively, and modify them on the fly.